-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. - The plan will cover only the cost to the nearest appropriate facility.
-You are financially responsible for all additional costs if you or your representative request transport by ambulance to any other facility, for any reason. - Paramedic Intercept Services (PIS) may also be covered.
-PIS are Advanced Life Support Services that are separate from ambulance transportation.
-Per Medicare guidelines, these services are only covered if all three of the following conditions existed at the time of service:

-(1) furnished in a "rural" area (according to CMS or your state); (2) PIS were provided under contract with a volunteer ambulance
+What you must pay when you Services that are covered for you get these services Ambulance services Covered ambulance services, whether for an emergency or non-In and Out-ofemergency situation, include fixed wing, rotary wing, and ground network: ambulance services, to the nearest appropriate facility that can \$250 copayment provide care only if they are furnished to a member whose for each medical condition is such that other means of transportation Medicarecould endanger the person's health or if authorized by the plan.
+If covered ground the covered ambulance services are not for an emergency ambulance situation, it should be documented that the member's condition service. is such that other means of transportation could endanger the person's health and that transportation by ambulance is \$500 copayment medically required. for each The plan will cover only the cost to the nearest appropriate Medicarefacility.
+You are financially responsible for all additional costs if covered air you or your representative request transport by ambulance to ambulance any other facility, for any reason. service.
+Paramedic Intercept Services (PIS) may also be covered.
+PIS are Advanced Life Support Services that are separate from \$0 copayment for ambulance transportation.
+Per Medicare guidelines, these each Medicareservices are only covered if all three of the following conditions covered existed at the time of service: (1) furnished in a "rural" area (according to CMS or your state); (2) PIS were provided under contract with a volunteer ambulance